 Google consent mode

 Google is trying to meet requirements of both marketers and compliance officers.
-With Google consent mode your site can still gather ‘aggregate’ performance data for Google Analytics and conversion measurement for Google Ads, while still being compliant with the cookie laws.
+With Google consent mode your site can still gather ‘aggregate’ performance data for Google Analytics (GDPR compliant) and conversion measurement for Google Ads, while still being compliant with the cookie laws.
 CookieFirst offers an integration for its cookie consent tool with Google Consent Mode.

 You can read more about this in our support articles about Google Consent Mode.